MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 - Project invoice (IT).version.231.90

 2. Set option **Print amount in currency representing the euro** to **Yes** in **Accounts receivable** \> **Setup** \> **Form setup** \> **General** (FastTab)
-   > [!NOTE] If this option is set to **No**, then a related XML file will be generated in original invoice currency.
-If it is set to **Yes**, then the following amounts in        > **FatturaElettronicaBody** block of the output FatturaPA XML will be generated in Company’s accounting currency:
+   > [!NOTE] If this option is set to **No** then a related XML file will be generated in original invoice currency.
+   > If it is set to **Yes** then the following amount s in**FatturaElettronicaBody** block of the output FatturaPA XML will be generated in Company’s accounting currency:
-   > - DatiBeniServizi\DettaglioLinee\PrezzoUnitario
+   > - DatiBeniServizi\DettaglioLinee\PrezzoUnita rio
    > - DatiBeniServizi\DettaglioLinee\ScontoMaggiorazione\Importo
    > - DatiBeniServizi\DettaglioLinee\PrezzoTotale
    > - DatiBeniServizi\DatiRiepilogo\ImponibileImporto